JoshMcDev/FAR13Pro_Bolt/README.md

 ## 🆘 Support

-For technical support or questions about implementation:
+For technical support:

-1. Check the documentation and README
+1. Check the API documentation at `/api`
-2. Review the code comments and type definitions
+2. Review the component documentation in `components/`
-3. Consult the official documentation for integrated services
+3. Consult the database schema in this README
-4. Consider professional services for production deployment
+4. Open an issue for bugs or feature requests

 ---

-**Note**: This is a prototype demonstrating modern web development practices for government applications.
-Production deployment requires additional security hardening, testing, and compliance validation.
+**Note**: This is a production-ready application demonstrating modern web development practices for government applications.
+Ensure proper security hardening and compliance validation before production deployment.